-On 16 February 2017 the Contract and Commercial Law Bill passed its third reading.
+On 1 September 2017 the new Contract and Commercial Law Act came into force.

 There have been many changes to our laws over the last few years that directly affect New Zealand businesses.
 In this article, we have brought together key information on the most important changes.